ansjos66/CyberSecurity/README.md

+Hi I am Anshu Joshi
 Welcome to my Cybersecurity Portfolio!This repository showcases hands-on projects, security tools, and practical labs that demonstrate my skills.
 I’m passionate about IT operations, security, and problem-solving.
 My experience includes:

-Access management & onboarding/offboarding

-Security fundamentals & incident escalation

-Automation using Python & PowerShell

-Troubleshooting Windows, networks, and authentication

-Hands-on labs from JobSkillShare & personal learning projects
+Access management & onboarding/offboarding, Security fundamentals & incident escalation,Automation using Python & PowerShell,Troubleshooting Windows, networks, and authentication,Hands-on labs from JobSkillShare & personal learning projects.
 I enjoy building practical tools and documenting solutions that help make IT processes more efficient and secure.

+ansjos66 is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...